 For a more formal overview, please consult my CV.

-Now as a PhD student in Education at Concordia, I am continuing my research in second language perception and focusing on how learners perceive the multiple dialects of their target language: how do they build the sophisticated L2 phonemic inventory that they need to navigate the many native and non-native accents heard outside of the classroom?
+Now as a PhD student in Education at Concordia, I am continuing my research in second language perception and focusing on how learners perceive the multiple dialects found in their target language: what cognitive mechanisms do they use to build the sophisticated L2 phonemic inventory that they need to navigate the multiple native and non-native accents heard outside of the classroom?

 Beyond language, I am a huge fan of punk rock, garage rock, and soul music--if it's loud and melodic, I'll scream along!